xavierb117/centroid-finder/README.md

 Note that a lot of this class will be calling methods in BinaryGroupFinder and ColorDistanceFinder!

+MAKE SURE YOU MAKE THOROUGH UNIT TESTS.
+Consider asking the AI to teach you about mocks and fakes in unit testing and how they may be helpful here.

 ## Wave 5: Implement BinarizingImageGroupFinder
 This implementation will be relatively short!
 It will mostly be calling methods in ImageBinarizer and BinaryGroupFinder.

+MAKE SURE YOU MAKE THOROUGH UNIT TESTS.
+Consider asking the AI to teach you about mocks and fakes in unit testing and how they may be helpful here.

 ## Wave 6: Validation
 To validate your code is working, make sure you're in the centroid-finder directory and run the below command: